genxapi/genxapi/docs/context.md

 ## Example end-to-end workflow

-1. Developer updates an OpenAPI document and runs `npx client-api-generator diff --base main --head HEAD`.
+1. Developer updates an OpenAPI document and runs `npx genxapi diff --base main --head HEAD`.
-2. If the diff output is acceptable, `npx client-api-generator generate` refreshes all affected clients and stages changes.
+2. If the diff output is acceptable, `npx genxapi generate` refreshes all affected clients and stages changes.
 3. A CI job runs `generate` followed by `publish --dry-run` to verify credentials.
 4. Once merged, a scheduled pipeline executes `publish` (with `GITHUB_TOKEN` and `NPM_TOKEN`) to cut releases and publish packages.